Stability of Q-Learning Through Design and Optimism: Stochastic Approximation and Reinforcement Learning

-With this choice, the mean flow has many attractive properties (see \Cref{t:QstableODEGreedy} in the Appendix).
+The mean flow has many attractive properties (see \Cref{t:QstableODEGreedy} in the Appendix).
 However, because $\{ \fee^\theta : \theta\in\Re^d\}$ is a piecewise constant function of $\theta$, it follows that the vector field $\barf$ is not continuous in $\theta$ as required in \Cref{t:chedevborkonmey21}.

 \wham{2.
 Gibbs approximation} Fix a large constant $\kappa>0$ and define

 in which $\clZ^\theta_\kappa (x)$ is normalization.
 This is indeed an approximation of \eqref{e:epsyGreedyTrue}: for $\theta^0\in \feeUnique$,